roadsidemultimedia/Docs/advanced/optimize-load-time.md

 You have probably heard this before, but when a user visits your website for the first time, you only have a few seconds to capture their attention, convincing them to stick around.
 This is why having a optimized load time, is important, especially for those of you running a business.

-PageLInes DMS has been built with performance in mind.
+PageLines DMS has been built with performance in mind.
 However, some hosting environments can have a negactive effect on the performance of DMS, which is out of our control.
 Therefore, we have compiled a list of everything you can do, to improve your load time.

 ## Web Host Provider ##

 When choosing your web host package, shared hosting may seem like a bargin (unlimited databases, unlimited disk space etc...).
-This is not the case, as it comes at another price, incredibly slow performance and possible down time.
+However, this may not always be the case and these extras can come at a price elsewhere on your setup.
+Usually resulting in incredibly slow performance and possible down time.

-This is why choosing a good web host provider, is one of the most important decisions you will ever make and getting it right, is usually found the hard way.
+This is why choosing a good web host provider, is one of the most important decisions you will ever make.
+Although finding one that works for you, is usually found the hard way via trial and error.
 Luckily, we have provided you with a list below of recommended hosts by our Store developers.

 * [FlyWheel](http://getflywheel.com/)
 * [WP Engine](http://wpengine.com/)